 Predictably the malignant narcissist will assume the victim’s position, blaming you for the problems.
 So you will need to remind yourself that your life choices are no longer going to be filtered through that person.
 You have the final vote.
 It is your life.
 You get you be you.

-As you educate yourself about malignant narcissism, you can not only learn to identify the pitiable patterns of life championed by the abuser, but you can acknowledge fully how deranged their thinking is.
+As you educate yourself about narcissistic abuse, you can not only learn to identify the pitiable patterns of life championed by the abuser, but you can acknowledge fully how deranged their thinking is.

 Think carefully about these questions: